Immigration and asylum during coronavirus

 We wrote to the FTT President as a team on 25 March 2020 and again on 27 March 2020 as part of a group of immigration teams from other chambers nationwide (21 chambers supported this letter in total) to raise concerns of fair procedure and a lack of legal aid funding for the ‘reform online procedure’ requiring an appeal skeleton argument to be served at an early stage, unconnected to a hearing, which the FTT rolled out nationwide from a local pilot (which had no consultation or evaluation) in response to COVID-19 (again with no consultation).
 On 24 April 2020, 120 immigration solicitors also wrote to the Legal Aid Agency expressing serious concerns about changes to immigration and asylum tribunal procedure including the lack of funding for certain aspects, the potential waste of public money and the lack of consultation.The MoJ/Legal Aid Agency promised on 3 April 2020 that funding will be put in place but regulations were laid before parliament until 18 May 2020.
 There is a detailed response from ILPA as to why these regulations are inadequate.
 The Bar Council and the Law Society and a working group of 133 immigration solicitors and caseworkers have also raised serious concerns.

 Essentially, barristers cannot be paid adequately for doing the appeal skeleton argument (written appellate advocacy being our specific area of expertise) without reducing the amount immigration firms and organizations are paid, which is unsustainable when years of cuts already mean they operate on razor thin margins.
-Equally, if the work is left to them, they will now be doing many hours more preparation with a proportionate increase in income which is again unsustainable.
+Equally, if the work is left to them, they will now be doing many hours more preparation without a proportionate increase in income which is again unsustainable.
 The regulations have the further effect that the escape fee threshold is raised, even retrospectively, which could have catastrophic effects of the financial model of some firms/organizations who work on complex cases for some of the most vulnerable clients in our jurisdiction, and result in serious unfairness for those who have undertaken that work with a reasonable expectation it would be remunerated.
 We are extremely disappointed that at a time when we are all under financial pressure due to COVID-19, the FTT and the MoJ/LAA have made decisions which exacerbate that and undermine access to justice for our clients facing persecution and human rights violations in their countries of origin.
 We fear the loss of barristers, firms and organizations and their expertise that would severely undermine the integrity and excellence of our jurisdiction.
 We urge those involved to reconsider their position and to include us in consultations over how to improve and modernise the work of the Immigration and Asylum Chamber, to which we are fully dedicated.

 If you wish to discuss the possibility of instructing one of our barristers to draft an appeal skeleton argument in light of the above statement, please contact our Senior Practice Manager Nicola Carroll. at firstname.lastname@example.org